FACEism series: Exposing often-ignored history, erasing stereotypes

 It sounds like racism, and, in many cases, it is.

-But FACEism is when we make quick, often unfair, judgements about people we don't even know, ignoring the fact there is so much more behind their face.
+But FACEism is when we make quick, often unfair, judgments about people we don't even know, ignoring the fact there is so much more behind their face.

 That ignorance is dividing us.